TepaXD/Work-shift-validator/README.md

 # Work shift validator
  Work shift validator program

-Small terminal program to check if a work shift is valid done with C#.
+Small terminal program to check if a work shift is valid.
+Done with C#.